 Air tightness works have been undertaken

-Monitor indoor air quality with an AWAIR environment monitor, that alarms, with high CO2, humidity/temperature level extremes.
+Monitor indoor air quality with an AWAIR environment monitor, that alerts you of high CO2, humidity/temperature level extremes.

 Actions: Air quality sensor can prompt to open windows or put on heating or cooling devices to manage air quality.